Last Updated on March 17, 2021 by Julia Wilson

 Cats, in particular, black cats, were long associated with witches.
 Some cultures believed that witches could change into cats or that witches could make a witch to cat transformation nine times, which is why itis said that cats have nine lives.

 In Greek mythology, Galinthias was a servant of Alcmene, the mother of Zeus’s son, Heracles.
-Hera changed Galinthias into a black cat (or weasel) as punishment for after interfering with Hera’s plan to hinder the birth of Heracles in favour of Eurystheus.
+Hera changed Galinthias into a black cat (or weasel) as punishment after interfering with Hera’s plan to hinder the birth of Heracles in favour of Eurystheus.

-Galenthias came to serve Hecate, the goddess magic, witchcraft, crossroads, ghosts, necromancy, knowledge of herbs and poisonous plants.
+Galenthias came to serve Hecate, the goddess of magic, witchcraft, crossroads, ghosts, necromancy, knowledge of herbs and poisonous plants.
 She was also known as the goddess of the moon and night.